Testate succession in South African law: No provision concerning accrual

 In the absence of any contrary indication in the will as to the testator's intention the ius accrescendi takes place where the beneficiaries have been appointed jointly, or re et verbis; but not where they have been appointed to separate shares, or verbis tantum.
-It is important to note, however, that even if the form of joinder of heirs in a will is verbis tantum the intention of the testator may be otherwise.
+Even if the form of joinder of heirs in a will is verbis tantum, the intention of the testator may be otherwise.
 It is in the will that indications of the testator's opinion must be sought but it is permissible and sometimes essential to read and interpret the will in the light of the relevant circumstances existing at the time of its making.

 Thus there is generally a right of accrual where the appointment is joint, e.g. "to A and B jointly," or simply "to A and B," or "to our three sons."
 On the other hand, there is prima facie no right of accrual where the appointment is verbis tantum, i.e. to separate shares—e.g. where the property is left "to A and B in equal shares," or where the estate "is to be divided into five portions each of which is to go to a specified person," or where "the property is to be divided among the children, share and share alike"—and clearly not where separate and distinct portions of a farm are left to various beneficiaries.

 In order that the ius accrescendi should operate where the beneficiaries are appointed verbis tantum, it must appear from the will that the testator positively contemplated the lapse of a specific share, and that the testator intended that such share should in that event accrue to the other beneficiaries.
 It has been suggested that such an intention appears where the testator appoints two or more persons "sole and universal heirs."

 The rules relating to the ius accrescendi apply not only where the interest disposed of is ownership but also where it is a fideicommissary interest, or a usufruct, or a right to income under a trust; but not where it is a fiduciary interest, and adiation has taken place, for the interest has then vested.

 Once an interest has vested in the beneficiaries there can be no ius accrescendi, because if one of the beneficiaries dies his share vests in his estate.
 There is an obvious exception in the case of a usufruct; on the death of one of the usufructuaries, his interest accrues to the other usufructuaries.